 Horses qualify for a Breeders’ Cup race a few different ways.

 The first is by winning a Breeders’ Cup Challenge Series race.
-This was developed and started in 2007, and there are more than 80 ‘Win and You’re In’ qualifying races in 2017 that award the winner a spot in the starting gate for the selected Breeders’ Cup race.
+This was developed and started in 2007, and there are more than 80 ‘Win and You’re In’ qualifying races that award the winner a spot in the starting gate for the selected Breeders’ Cup race.

 The second way to qualify is based on a points system where horses are ranked based on their performance in major races (Grade 1, 2, 3) during the year.